-A folio of evidence of learning (summative assessment) on which the achievement standard is awarded.
-Consider all the evidence of achievement in the folio with Standard elaborations assist in making an on-balance judgment by describing the characteristics of work in reference to the expected standard described in the Australian Curriculum achievement standard.
-When looking at the Is the pattern of evidence at the expected standard? pattern of evidence of achievement, consider: How well does the evidence of learning demonstrate The pattern of evidence is The pattern of evidence is understanding and below the expected skills? at the expected standard. standard.
-What is the pattern of achievement in the valued features: Understanding and Fluency Are the characteristics Are the characteristics Problem Solving in the evidence of learning in the evidence of learning and Reasoning? best described as Working best described as How well does recent With or Making Exploring or Becoming evidence of learning Connections or Applying?
-Aware? in understanding and skills demonstrate progress?
-Is there an "easy-fit" or match to one of the standards for all the valued features?
-In this case, the on-balance folio, on a five-point scale. judgment will be obvious.
-If there is uneven performance across the valued features, weigh up the contribution of each valued feature across the range and balance of the assessments and decide whether the pattern of evidence of learning is more like an Applying or Making Connections or Working With etc.
+A folio of evidence of students' learning (summative assessment) on which the achievement standard is awarded.

+Consider all the evidence of achievement in the folio with reference to the expected standard described in the Australian Curriculum achievement standard.

+Is the pattern of evidence at the expected standard?

+The pattern of evidence is at the expected standard.

+Are the characteristics in the evidence of learning best described as C or B or A?

+Standard elaborations assist in making an on-balance judgment by describing the characteristics of student work in a folio, A to

+The pattern of evidence is below the expected standard.

+Are the characteristics in the evidence of learning best described as D or E?

+Is there an "easy-fit" or match to one of the A-E standards for all the valued features?
+In this case, the on-balance judgment will be obvious.

+If there is uneven performance across the valued features, weigh up the contribution of each valued feature across the range and balance of the assessments and decide whether the pattern of evidence of learning is more like an A or B or C etc. When looking at the pattern of evidence of achievement, consider:

+- How well does the evidence of student learning demonstrate understanding and skills? - What is the pattern of achievement in the valued features: - Understanding and Fluency - Problem Solving and Reasoning? - How well does recent evidence of student learning in understanding and skills demonstrate student progress?